htdebeer/paru/using_filters.md

 Note how easy it is to change the content of a node by using the `inner_markdown` property.
 This method is used twice, once in each selector.
-In the second selector an operator, `+` of "follows",  is used.
+In the second selector an operator, `+` or "follows",  is used.
 Operators in selectors denote a relationship between the current node that is being processed—the right hand side type—and nodes that came before.
-In this case, the selector `Header + Image` denotes each image that follows a header.
+In this case, the selector denotes each image that follows a header.

 Paru has three different selection operators: